-The Maestro's high electrode count and label-free recording provides the ideal platform for long-term evaluation of neural network formation from plated iPSC neurons.
-Maturation of the culture can be confirmed through the evolution of network electrophysiology metrics such as mean firing rate (MFR), bursting, and synchronous network bursts.
+The Maestro's high electrode count and label-free recording provides the perfect platform for long-term evaluation of neural network formation from plated hiPSC-derived neurons.
+Maturation of the culture can be confirmed through the evolution of key network electrophysiology metrics such as mean firing rate (MFR), synchrony, and oscillatory network bursts.